MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-hybrid-benefit.md

 ---
-title: Azure Hybrid Benefit for Azure Kubernetes Service
+title: Azure Hybrid Benefit for AKS enabled by Azure Arc
-description: Activate Azure Hybrid Benefit for AKS
+description: Activate Azure Hybrid Benefit for AKS enabled by Arc.
-author: baziwane
+author: sethmanheim
-ms.author: rbaziwane
+ms.author: sethm
+ms.date: 01/19/2024
 ms.topic: conceptual
+ms.reviewer: rbaziwane
+ms.lastreviewed: 01/19/2024
 ms.custom:
   - devx-track-azurepowershell
-ms.date: 12/06/2022
 zone_pivot_groups: version-select

 # Intent: As an IT Pro, I want to learn about Azure Hybrid Benefit for AKS.
 # Keyword: Azure Hybrid Benefit for AKS
 ---

-# Azure Hybrid Benefit for Azure Kubernetes Service (AKS)
+# Azure Hybrid Benefit for AKS enabled by Azure Arc

 Azure Hybrid Benefit is a program that enables you to significantly reduce the costs of running workloads in the cloud.
-With Azure Hybrid Benefit for Azure Kubernetes Service, you can maximize the value of your on-premises licenses and modernize your applications at no additional cost.
+With Azure Hybrid Benefit for AKS enabled by Arc, you can maximize the value of your on-premises licenses and modernize your applications at no additional cost.

 ## What is Azure Hybrid Benefit for AKS?

-Azure Hybrid Benefit for Azure Kubernetes Service (AKS) is a new benefit that can help you significantly reduce the cost of running Kubernetes on-premises or at the edge.
+Azure Hybrid Benefit for AKS enabled by Arc is a new benefit that can help you significantly reduce the cost of running Kubernetes on-premises or at the edge.
 It works by letting you apply your on-premises Windows Server Datacenter or Standard licenses with Software Assurance (SA) to pay for AKS.
 Each Windows Server core license entitles use on 1 virtual core of AKS.
 There are a few important details to note regarding activation of the benefit for AKS:

 - Azure Hybrid Benefit for AKS is enabled at the management cluster (or AKS host) level.
 You don't need to enable the benefit for workload clusters.
 - If you have multiple AKS on Azure Stack HCI or Windows Server deployments, you must enable Azure Hybrid Benefit individually for each deployment.
-- Enabling Azure Hybrid Benefit on an AKS deployment during the trial period does not nullify your trial period.
-The benefit is activated immediately, but is applied at the end of the trial period.
+- If you enable Azure Hybrid Benefit on an AKS Arc deployment during the trial period, it doesn't nullify your trial period.
+The benefit is activated immediately, and is applied at the end of the trial period.
-- Reinstalling AKS does not automatically reinstate the benefit.
+- Reinstalling AKS Arc doesn't automatically reinstate the benefit.
 You must reactivate this benefit for the new deployment.

-For more information about Software Assurance and with which agreements it is available, see [Benefits of Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-by-benefits).
+For more information about Software Assurance and with which agreements it's available, see [Benefits of Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-by-benefits).

 The rest of this article describes how to activate this benefit for AKS on Azure Stack HCI or Windows Server.